Simple Arrangements Using Garden Flowers & Herbs. Includes list of herbs that pair nicely with garden flowers. Lots of tips and ideas!

 As I walk by, I can smell the rosemary and it makes me smile.
 Now…I mentioned lavender.
 When I was cutting and arranging, I totally forgot about my lavender.
 It’s not been one of my success stories where perennials are concerned, but this year I had more blooms than ever before.
 (Which isn’t say much, but nevertheless it’s at least getting better!)

-So I cut some lavender and made another arrangement which has actually turned out to be my favorite.
+So I cut some lavender and made another arrangement in a vintage blue mason jar, which has actually turned out to be my favorite.

 Adding natural elements to your living spaces is a great way to bring the outdoors in.
 There is nothing better, in my opinion, than walking out your back door, armed with a pitcher of water and a pair of scissors…and walking back in with enough cuttings for some simple arrangements.